Encode questions and answer options

 How to change the value of answer options

-Only the value of the answers to a Singe select and Multiple select questions can be changed.
+Only the value of the answers to a Singe select and Multiple select questions can be set or changed.
 When selecting a question the default coded answer values are shown in the column before the answer label.
-Click the value column and you can change these values according to your needs.
-The new values are saved automatically.

 NOTE: Yes / No questions are automatically encoded as TRUE and FALSE.